SAP-samples/btp-developer-guide-cap/documentation/change-tracking/2-implement.md

 ## Annotate the Models

-Once you've included the *cds-plugin*, proceed to insert the `@changelog` annotations into the entities that you want to track changes for in the `processor-service.cds` file.
+Once you've included the *cds-plugin*, proceed to insert the `@changelog` annotations into the entities that you want to track changes for in the `services.cds` file.

-Add the below annotations into `processor-service.cds` file.
+Add the below annotations into `services.cds` file.

 ```cds
 annotate ProcessorService.Incidents with @changelog: {